Millennials and Fundraising - Why Mobile Giving?

 This is a generation raised in the age of the internet, where everything is being watched at all times by everyone, where your life is as good or bad as you can make it look.

 This is a generation trying desperately to create our own identity in a world where we feel everyone is becoming increasingly similar.
-As a result, authenticity is highly prized, and the single most important thing when speaking with millennials.
+As a result, authenticity is highly prized, and the single most important thing when speaking with and marketing to millennials.

 Speaking authentically can be difficult, but, bearing in mind that millennials want to have conversations, want to be engaged, and want to make a difference, it simply becomes a matter of messaging.

 Firstly, abandon any notions you have of selling us on anything.
 We have no patience for a plastic sales pitch.
 We are not interested in data or numbers: we crave sincerity and passion.

 We want to hear your story, and we want you to hear ours.
 Millennials are tired of being talked about as one big group (ironic, I know).
 We're tired of seeing newscasters finding one 20-something on the street to speak on behalf of all millennials.
 We're tired of older generations talking ‘at’ us, instead of speaking with us.
 Through our quest for self-determination, millennials are more attuned than most to the idea that “everyone has a story.”

 We recognize, as members of the most diverse generation ever, that everyone has a unique background, different life experiences, unique gifts, flaws, and struggles, and a story that’s worth adding to the conversation.
 We do not want to be told to care, we simply want to hear your story, honestly and authentically, so that we can decide for ourselves that we care about your cause.
 Tell us who you are, what you’ve done, why your cause is important to you, what it’s meant to you, and what you dream of seeing it accomplish.